deezer/recsys25_llm_biases/README.md

 # Biases in LLM-Generated Musical Taste Profiles for Recommendation

-This repository provides our Python code to reproduce the experiments from the paper Evaluating Biases in LLM-Generated Musical Taste Profiles for Recommendation.
-The paper was submitted to ACM recsys 2025.
+This repository provides our Python code to reproduce the experiments from the paper "Biases in LLM-Generated Musical Taste Profiles for Recommendation".
+Accepted to ACM recsys 2025.

 ## Abstract